About our Board

 No. CAYEN is a program of Mental Health America of California, and not its own nonprofit organization, therefore our TAY board is not a legal entity.
 This means that our board members do not pay dues, are not legally responsible for the operations of CAYEN, and are not governed by legal bylaws.
 Rather, our TAY board operates in an advisory capacity to CAYEN.

 - CAYEN accepts applications throughout the year.
 If you are interested, please send an email to firstname.lastname@example.org.

 - Qualified applicants will receive an invitation to interview by phone

 If you have any questions please feel free to contact our staff at email@example.com or call (916) 557-1167 ext.
-101. Be sure to check out our website and Facebook page!
+101. Be sure to also check out Facebook page for updates and current events!